 \item The established animal model for influenza uses ferrets that are immune-naive against influenza prior to the infection with a reference strain.
 Neutralization tests of these ferret antisera capture vaccination-induced cross-protection against test strains without confounding effects of pre-existing immunity.
 The use of ferret data in fitness models for viral evolution in humans depends on a heuristic extrapolation: cross-immunity $c^\kappa_\alpha$ computed from ferrets infected with a strain from clade $\kappa$ is a good proxi for humans who had their last immunization (infection or vaccination) by a strain from the same clade.
-An important role of the last immunization in the response to future exposures has been established~\cite{fonville2014antibody}, but older exposures may also be relevant in specific population segments~\cite{zhang2019original,welsh2023age}.
-Another instance of more complex immunisation histories is combinations of a recent infection and vaccination; such cases can be modelled by composite immune classes, $\kappa = (\kappa_1, \kappa_2)$~\cite{Meijers2023}.
+More complex immunization histories are, for example, combinations of a recent infection and vaccination; such cases can be modelled by composite immune classes, $\kappa = (\kappa_1, \kappa_2)$~\cite{Meijers2023}.
+An important role of the last immunization in the response to future exposures has been established~\cite{fonville2014antibody}.
+Older exposures may also be relevant in specific population segments~\cite{zhang2019original,welsh2023age}.
 The impact of immune complexity on viral dynamics has recently been studied in ref.~\cite{barrat2024eco}.

 \item Deep mutational scanning (DMS) \cite{starr2022deep, cao2023imprinted} and high-throughput in-vitro evolution \cite{moulana2023genotype,zahradnik2021sars} are emerging as promising data sources for predictions of viral evolution.
 These data map the genomic distribution of high-fitness mutations and can inform antigenic and intrinsic components of genome-based fitness models.
 Using specific additivity assumptions, antigenic escape scores of individual point mutations can be processed to fitness estimates for strains with multiple mutations, including variants that have not yet been observed as circulating strains or have not yet been phenotypically characterized.
 However, this construction of fitness landscapes neglects epistasis between specific escape mutations.
 Other challenges in applying DMS data to predictive analysis of influenza evolution include the choice of the backbone strain from which the mutant library is constructed, as well as the choice of representative antisera driving the escape dynamics.